 Königstein at Weddersleben

-The Devil’s Wall (Teufelsmauer in German) near Weddersleben has several sections, Königstein, Mittelsstein, and Papenstein near Warnstedt.
-The striking feature of Königstein (on below Google Map it is the Teufelsmauer) is the Eagle’s Rock (Adlerfelsen), a rock185 metres above sea level and the highest point of the Königstein.
-There is also a small platform where the visitors can have a rest and enjoy the view.
+The Devil’s Wall (Teufelsmauer in German) near Weddersleben encompasses various sections, including Königstein, Mittelsstein, and Papenstein near Warnstedt.
+Königstein, highlighted on the Google Map as Teufelsmauer, stands out with its Eagle’s Rock (Adlerfelsen), reaching a height of 185 metres above sea level, making it the highest point of the Königstein.
+A small platform is available for visitors to rest and enjoy the scenic view.

-Most visitors only walk to the Königstein section.
-But it is possible to hike further to the other segments and make a loop walk via the south side.
+While many visitors only walk to the Königstein section, it is feasible to extend the hike to other segments and complete a loop walk via the south side.

 Hamburger Wappen (“Hamburger Coat of Arms”) at Timmenrode

-The three steep and soaring pinnacles of rock resemble the coat of arms of Hamburg with its three towers.
-The rock itself is up to 40 metres high.
-At the back of the rocks, on the north side of the rocks, visitors can climb the 15-step crenellated staircase (Zinnentreppe) carved into the rock.
+The three soaring rock pinnacles, resemble of Hamburg’s coat of arms with its distinctive three towers, reach heights of up to 40 metres.
+Positioned on the north side of the rocks, a 15-step crenellated staircase (Zinnentreppe) carved into the rock allows visitors to ascend to the top.

 We reached Hamburger Wappen from Timmenrode.
 There is a public parking place in the village, the Parkplatz Teufelsmauer Timmenrode.
 Hamburger Wappen is about 10 minutes of walking via Linderstraße.